dohuyduc2002/An-end-to-end-MLops-with-Kubeflow/README.md

 1. Internal Link: Run inside Kubeflow central dashboard, require sidecar proxy to Istio
 2. External Link: Create a link to external service, no need sidecar proxy to Istio

 For simplicity, I'm using external link method the Central Dashboard configmap is already created in `kubeflow/dashboard` folder.
-In this configmap, I added external link to Mlflow, Minio, Grafana.
+In this configmap, I added external link to Mlflow, Minio, Grafana and Jenkins.

 ```bash
 cd kubeflow/dashboard
 k delete configmap centraldashboard-config -n kubeflow